AsterisCrack/DataAnalysis_PizzaRestaurant/README.md

 Update 3:
 Added support for creating an executive report in pdf.
 Using fpdf and matplotlib+seaborn to analyze and visualize the data.
 Added a python file to support this change.

+Update 4:
+Added support for creating an excel report.
+Using pandas along with the built-in xlsxwriter, it generates an excel report with data visualizations about overall sales, ingredient popularity, pizza popularity or statistics on every weekday.
+Added a python file to support this change.

 ### Instructions:
 To execute the program, run "pizzas.py" or "pizzas_2016.py".
 Also, it is possible to create a docker image to safely deploy the program